YashNaga/freemason/README.md

 Freemason works immediately with smart defaults!
 If you cloned the repository with submodules, you'll have access to 500+ tools automatically.

-### Full Functionality (Automatic with Submodules)
+### Full Functionality (Automatic Path Detection)

-When you clone Freemason with submodules, you get full functionality automatically:
+Freemason automatically detects and uses external repositories for full functionality:

 #### Option 1: Using Git Submodules (Recommended)